The Residence meal plan is a program for residents of Peter Lougheed Hall and Lister Hall

 If you can’t make it to a dining hall, visit Zoca in CAB for a hot lunch Monday–Friday as part of your meal plan.
 You can also pre-order a bagged lunch for pick-up from your dining hall and take it with you when you leave in the morning.
 Or use your meal plan flex funds.

-Any leftover meal plan funds from previous years will be deposited into your meal plan flex account.
+Any leftover meal plan flex funds from the academic year will be deposited into your ONEcard cash account May 1.
 You can view this balance on your ONEcard account.

 Lister is primarily a first-year residence; however, there’s also a significant upper-year population, that serve as mentors and student leaders.
 As such, we want to implement a meal plan that will help first-year students adjust to university life, while also supporting the entire community.
 This means that everyone who lives in these residences (Lister Hall and Peter Lougheed Hall) must participate in the meal plan.
 The residence meal plan also helps build community and supports the University of Alberta’s proposed Healthy University Strategic Plan by helping students reduce stress, which lends itself to increased nutritional and mental health.
 One of the primary focuses of the meal program is to promote and foster a community-based dining experience in the Dining Hall, thereby reducing isolation in dorm rooms.